The problem is not the length of games.

 The problem is the length of time between pitches.

 On the other hand, fans know action is seconds away in football because there’s a play-clock, and basketball because there’s a shot-clock.
 Hockey and soccer are non-stop action.
-Even golf attracts a decent television audience because someone is always hitting a ball.
+Even tournament golf attracts a decent television audience because someone is always hitting a ball.

-Many traditionalists, of which I count myself, don’t see the necessity for change.
-‘Baseball is America’s pastime, if it ain’t broke, don’t fix it.’
+Traditionalists say, ‘Baseball is America’s pastime, if it ain’t broke, don’t fix it.’
 Baseball was America’s pastime when it had no competition.
 That hasn’t been the case for decades.
 Now all the seasons overlap.
 In the spring, Major League Baseball plays 2nd, 3rd, 4th fiddle to NCAA March Madness and NBA and NHL playoffs.
 As pennant races heat up in August and September baseball faces stiff competition from college and pro football.